Nadal vs Djokovic: GOAT, head-to-head, stats, all you need to know about the rivalry

 Novak Djokovic is the only player to have won at every Masters 1000 event in his career (Miami, Indian Wells, Monte-Carlo, Madrid, Rome, Montreal / Toronto, Cincinnati, Shanghai, Paris, and World Tour Finals).
 Nadal did not win those in Miami, where he lost several times in the final, and Paris, where he played a final in 2007.
 He never won at the World Tour Finals, which constitutes the biggest flaw in his prize list.

 As of April 2020, Rafael Nadal has been world number 1 for 209 weeks.
-That is less than Djokovic, who has topped the ranking for 280 weeks.
-Currently world number one, the Serb is aiming for Federer’s record of 310 weeks at number 1.
+That is less than Djokovic, who has topped the ranking for 324 weeks, breaking Federer’s record of 310 weeks at number 1.